 The prayer room and the oasis room are located on the ground floor.

-Organ donation can take place from a limited number of people who die within a critical care environment, whilst on advanced respiratory support, including a ventilator.
+Organ donation is only possible in certain circumstances, usually when a person dies in intensive care while on specialist breathing support, such as a ventilator.
 The medical team will ensure specialist nurses are present to talk to you if your relative dies in a way which means they could potentially donate their organs.
 The specialist nurse will be present for the ongoing support of both you and your relative(s).

 We will ask for your contact details, as keeping you up to date is very important to us.
 If there are times when you would prefer not to be contacted, please let us know.